Pare people: The British colonial period (c.1918-1961)

-At the beginning of the twentieth century, the population of South Pare (now known as Same District) was estimated at 22,000 comprising an ethnic group called Asu or Pare who are speakers of Chasu or the Pare language.
+Following Germany's defeat in World War I, the British seized control of the colony and named it Tanganyika.
+By 1920, the population of South Pare (now known as Same District) was estimated at 22,000 comprising an ethnic group called Asu or Pare who are speakers of Chasu or the Pare language.
 They are patrilineal and were in several areas organized into small chiefdoms.